felipelobatodasilva/AWS-Lambda-CSV-To-Parquet/README.md

 ### Setting up Layers <a name="settinguplayers"></a>

+Before, keep going let's understand a little about what is Lambda Layer.

+A [Lambda layer](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process/) is an archive containing additional code, such as libraries, dependencies, or even custom runtimes.
+When you include a layer in a function, the contents are extracted to the /opt directory in the execution environment.

+Now you have some idea about what is, let is keep setting it up.

 Once you've already accessed the Lambda section, you must click on layers which is on the right side

 <img src="https://user-images.githubusercontent.com/69978184/145729461-9c11b1e3-a45b-4b7e-9cbf-791e95916c3d.png" width="800" height="400"/>

-A [Lambda layer](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process/) is an archive containing additional code, such as libraries, dependencies, or even custom runtimes.
-When you include a layer in a function, the contents are extracted to the /opt directory in the execution environment.

 <img src="https://user-images.githubusercontent.com/69978184/145729578-b04030cb-6ff0-4956-a431-cf11defd3b92.png" width="800" height="400"/>